 Josiah Meigs Distinguished Teaching Professor of English and Director of the First-year Composition Program/UGA Writing Center.
-My book Reading Shakespeare's Characters: Rhetoric, Ethics, and Identity was published in 1992 by the University of Massachusetts Press and reprinted as an electronic book by netLibrary in 2000.
+Reading Shakespeare's Characters: Rhetoric, Ethics, and Identity was published in 1992 by the University of Massachusetts Press and reprinted as an electronic book by netLibrary in 2000.
 I am also the co-editor (with Robert Sawyer) of Shakespeare and Appropriation (Routledge, 1999) and of Harold Bloom's Shakespeare (Palgrave, 2001).
+With Anne Williams, I have edited Shakespearean Gothic (2009).
+Helen Faucit appeared in 2011.
 With Sujata Iyengar, I am co-founder and co-general editor of Borrowers and Lenders: The Journal of Shakespeare and Appropriation, which can be found at http://www.borrowers.uga.edu.

 Ph.D.
 University of California at Los Angeles (1984)

 My research interests include Shakespeare and New Media/Web 2.0; the rhetoric of reading and writing English history; theory, practice, and assessment of ePortfolios; teaching Shakespeare; and teaching writing and literature in digital contexts.
 I teach in two broad in two areas: Renaissance or early modern Literature and Rhetoric and Composition.

 Residential Scholar, Folger Shakespeare Library Teaching Shakespeare Institute, 2014 and 2016

 Fulbright Distinguished Lectureship in Humanities, Underwood International College, Yonsei University, Seoul, Korea (2014, awarded for March 1-July 1, 2015)

 First-year Composition Program, University System of Georgia Regents' Teaching Excellence Award for Departments and Programs, 2012